Recombinant Proteins

 Leucine-Rich Alpha-2-Glycoprotein 1 Human

-The Human LRG1 produced from human pooled serum has a molecular mass of 34.35kDa (calculated without glycosylation) containing 312 amino acid residues.
+Derived from human pooled serum, the Human LRG1 protein exhibits a molecular mass of 34.35kDa (excluding glycosylation) and comprises 312 amino acid residues.

 Shipped with Ice Packs